sirdaniel711/calculator/README.md

 **[Try the calculator here](https://sirdaniel711.github.io/calculator/)**

 ## To-Do List:
-- Improve the layout of the code and make it more readable
 - Maybe add a decimal and negative/positive toggle button
 - Add the ability for repeated "=" clicks to reapply the current operation
 - Add support for scientific/exponential notation, along with an exponential button